alexsabr/AS_Booksynthetized/pragmatic-programmer.md

 - Jack of all Trades, Master of one : have  one or few core technologies, yet dab in many.

+- Check assumptions, provide proof for them and write them, unproven assumption is nothing !

 What Makes a pragmatic Programmer ?
 In One sentence,